sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 Observe:

-- The inconsistency between `value: null` and `row: null` in the query results appears to be an implementation detail or possibly a bug in the current version.
-The key functionality is not affected, but be aware of this inconsistency when processing results.
 - Regarding the sorting order: When using `keys: [true, false]`, the results are returned in the order specified in the keys array rather than being sorted by the natural order of the key values.
 This is because you're explicitly asking for multiple specific keys in a particular order.
 The `descending` option may not affect results in this case because the explicit `keys` parameter takes precedence.

 Now let's include `limit: 1` in the options object in the above call.
 This option specifies the maximum number of results that should be returned by the query